torvalds/linux/Documentation/accounting/psi.rst

 Cgroup2 interface
 =================

-In a system with a CONFIG_CGROUP=y kernel and the cgroup2 filesystem mounted, pressure stall information is also tracked for tasks grouped into cgroups.
+In a system with a CONFIG_CGROUPS=y kernel and the cgroup2 filesystem mounted, pressure stall information is also tracked for tasks grouped into cgroups.
 Each subdirectory in the cgroupfs mountpoint contains cpu.pressure, memory.pressure, and io.pressure files; the format is